-We also looked at two types of synchronized workloads.
+Third, Gonsalves chose packet interarrival times at each station from a uniform distribution.
+It is not clear that the uniform distribution correctly models Ethernet workload.
+Indeed, Willinger et al[30] have shown that the heavy-tailed Pareto distribution is probably a better model of reality.
+It occurred to us that before choosing any particular distribution, it was necessary to determine the degree to which the packet interarrival time distribution determines Ethernet performance in the first place.
+To do so, we studied Ethernet performance while choosing packet interarrival times from the uniform, Poisson, normal, and Pareto distributions.
+We also looked at two types synchronized workloads.
 In the synchronized in-phase workload, packets are generated at each station at the exactly same time.
 This leads to the worst case for the Ethernet performance.
 Correspondingly, in the synchronized out-of-phase model, packets are generated at each station with the maximum possible spacing given a particular offered load.
 This is the best case for Ethernet.
 These two cases represent the upper and lower bounds of the performance that Ethernet can achieve under different workloads for the same value of the offered load.
 Finally, we introduce the notion of a skewed synchronized workload.
 With a skew factor k (0 < k < 1), packets are randomly generated at each station within the first k fraction of each randomly selected time period.
 The smaller the skew factor k, the more contention the stations incur on the Ethernet link, and the closer the workload is to the worst case.

 Figure 7 shows the mean packet delay and link throughput as the function of link offered load for different workloads.
 First, notice that, except for the synchronized workloads, there are only slight differences in performance with different workloads.
-This means that one might as well choose a uniform or exponential packet interarrival model, because the performance with either workload is more or less the same.
+This means that one might as well choose a uniform or Poisson packet interarrival model, because the performance with either workload is more or less the same.
 The reason for this is that under light load, all the workloads see few collisions and small absolute delays.
 So, the packet interarrival time distribution does not change the delay distribution very much.
-Under heavy load, each station almost always has a packet to send in its sending buffer.
+Under heavy load, each station almost always has a packet to send in its send buffer.
 This decouples performance from the details of the packet interarrival process.
 Second, although with synchronized in-phase traffic the performance is poor and significantly different from that achieved by Poisson traffic, this workload is rare in reality.
-Moreover, for heavy loaded Ethernet link, performance with this workload becomes similar to that achieved with Poisson traffic even with a small skew factor of k = 0.1.
+Moreover, performance with this workload becomes similar to that achieved with Poisson traffic even with a small skew factor of k = 0.1.
 This means that unless the workload exhibits perfect in-phase synchrony, an event with very small likelihood, the achieved performance is close to that with Poisson traffic.
 Our experimental results therefore indicate that Poisson packet interarrivals adequately model the workload for Ethernet traffic.
-Given this result and the fact that generating a specific offered load with Poisson arrivals is much easier than to do so with heavy-tailed Pareto traffic.
-From now on, we will assume that the packet arrival process is Poisson.
+Given this result and the fact that generating a specific offered load with Poisson arrivals is much easier than to do so with Pareto arrivals.
+From now on, we will assume that the packet interarrival process is Poisson.